How much does it cost to travel to Bhutan in 2025?

 A local tour guide is still compulsory on a Bhutan holiday

 At Follow Alice, we believe that using local guides is a really good thing.
-Firstly, it's important that tourists' money create jobs for locals.
+Firstly, tourists' money must create jobs for locals.
 (Long live sustainable tourism. 💪🏾) And secondly, a tour guide offers many benefits to the traveller, such as:

-• Removing any possible stresses to do with admin and navigation.
+Removing any possible stresses related to with admin and navigation.

 Passang, seen here taking the group pic, is a Bhutanese tour guide